Nainen selaa tietokonetta hymyillen, sillä hänellä on työtapaturmavakuutus turvanaan.

 Alternatively, you can take out Group accident insurance to cover your staff outside of work.
 To protect against illness, we recommend that you take our Health insurance, which covers, for example, expenses incurred from tests and the treatment of illnesses.
 You can choose the most suitable package for your staff from our range of options.

-How is the premium for workers' compensation insurance determined?
+Request an offer for workers' compensation insurance

 The insurer is Pohjola Insurance.
 The losses will be covered in accordance with the law and the insurance terms and conditions.